App-vNext/Polly/docs/migration-v8.md

     .Build(); // After all necessary strategies are added, call Build() to create the pipeline.

 // Synchronous execution
-pipeline.Execute(() =>
+pipeline.Execute(static () =>
 {
-    // Your code here
+    // Your code goes here
 });

-// Asynchronous execution is also supported with the same pipeline instance await pipeline.ExecuteAsync(static async cancellationToken => {
+// Asynchronous execution is also supported with the same pipeline instance await pipeline.ExecuteAsync(static async token =>
+{
-    // Your code here
+    // Your code goes here
-},
-cancellationToken);
+}, cancellationToken);

 // Create and use the ResiliencePipeline<T>.
 //
 // Building of generic resilience pipeline is very similar to non-generic one.
-// Notice the use of generic RetryStrategyOptions<HttpResponseMessage> to configure the strategy
+// Notice the use of generic RetryStrategyOptions<HttpResponseMessage> to configure the strategy.
-// as opposed to providing the arguments into the method.
 ResiliencePipeline<HttpResponseMessage> pipelineT = new ResiliencePipelineBuilder<HttpResponseMessage>()
     .AddRetry(new RetryStrategyOptions<HttpResponseMessage>
     {